How Is My Car Fixed After a Failed Emissions Test?

 The Diagnostic Process After a Failed Emissions Test

 Once your car fails an emissions test, the next step is a thorough diagnostic process to identify the exact problem.
 This typically involves using a diagnostic tool that reads your car’s onboard computer.
-The system generates codes that pinpoint which components are malfunctioning or not performing efficiently.
+The system generates codes that identifies symptoms or indicates that the vehicle is not performing efficiently.

 For example, if the oxygen sensor is flagged, the technician knows that part needs attention.
-Likewise, if the catalytic converter shows signs of failure, further inspection will confirm whether it needs cleaning or replacement.
+Likewise, if the catalytic converter shows signs of failure, further diagnostic will confirm whether it needs replacement.
 Diagnostics are essential in providing a clear path toward getting your car road-legal again.

 The Repair Process

-After the diagnostics are completed, the actual repair work can begin.
+After the diagnostic is completed, the actual repair work can begin.
 The types of repairs will depend on the issues uncovered during the testing and diagnostics.
 Some of the most common fixes include:

 Replacing Oxygen Sensors

 If your oxygen sensor is faulty, it will need to be replaced.
-This repair is relatively simple and can significantly improve your vehicle's emissions.
+Depending on your make and model, this repair could be relatively simple and can significantly improve your vehicle's emissions.

 Catalytic Converter Repairs or Replacement

-If your catalytic converter is damaged or clogged, it might need a professional cleaning or even a full replacement.
+If your catalytic converter is damaged or clogged, it needs replacement.
 This is a bit more involved, but it’s often the only solution if this part is the cause of your emissions failure.

 Repairing the Exhaust System